CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 After this, I have another object in the _2001659-mahti-SCRATCH_ bucket:

 <pre>[kkayttaj@mahti-login1 genomes]$ <b>a-list 2001659-mahti-SCRATCH</b>
-2001659-mahti-SCRATCH/genomes/zebrafish.tar.zst
+2001659-mahti-SCRATCH/genomes/zebrafish.tar
-2001659-mahti-SCRATCH/genomes/zebrafish/Danio_rerio.GRCz10.fa.zst
+2001659-mahti-SCRATCH/genomes/zebrafish/Danio_rerio.GRCz10.fa
 </pre>

 Note that, in fact, the file _Danio_rerio.GRCz10.fa_ is now stored in Allas twice:
-As an individual compressed object (genomes/zebrafish/Danio_rerio.GRCz10.fa.zst) and as part of the _genomes/zebrafish.tar.zst_ object.
+As an individual object (genomes/zebrafish/Danio_rerio.GRCz10.fa) and as part of the _genomes/zebrafish.tar_ object.

 ## B. Downloading to Puhti
 Next I download the same data to Puhti.
 After connecting to _puhti.csc.fi_, I go to the scratch directory of